RagingTiger/RagingTiger.github.io/_posts/2018-11-23-docker-plex-media-server.md

 drive at `/mnt/DATADRIVE/movies`.

 ## <a name="run"></a> [Running Plex](#toc)
-Now that our *architecture-specific* docker container has been created, we can simply run it with:
+Now that our docker container has been created, we can simply run it with:
 ```
 $ docker start plex